-2. Hydrate your skin
+2. Protect your skin with cuticle oil

-"Next, coat the skin surrounding your nails with cuticle oil to prevent dehydration from the acetone in the polish remover.
-I love Sally Hansen Vitamin E Nail and Cuticle Oil (opens in new tab) as its thick formula really nourishes nails."
+"Next, coat the skin surrounding your nails with cuticle oil to prevent dehydration from the acetone in the polish remover," Humphrey says.
+"I love Sally Hansen Vitamin E Nail and Cuticle Oil as its thick formula really nourishes nails."

 Sally Hansen Vitamin E Nail and Cuticle Oil

 3. Soak cotton pads in nail polish remover

-While the pros use remover wraps that already have built-in cotton pads, this is where your DIY skills are put to good use.
-Cut aluminum foil into squares big enough to cover your nail tips.
-"Place a cotton pad, cut in half and soaked in acetone or nail gel remover, in the middle of the aluminum foil," Humphrey says.
+First, cut aluminum foil into squares big enough to cover your nail tips.
+Then: "Place a cotton pad, cut in half and soaked in acetone or nail gel remover, in the middle of the aluminum foil," Humphrey says.

-4. Wrap your fingertips in aluminum foil
+4. Wrap your fingertips with the pad in aluminum foil

-"Never force it.
-If necessary, re-wrap and repeat on the remaining polish, making sure you keep the cotton pad well-saturated in polish remover.
-Expect this process to take 30-45 minutes and always do one hand at a time."
+The polish should come loose easily: "Never force it," she stresses.
+"If necessary, re-wrap and repeat on the remaining polish, making sure you keep the cotton pad saturated in polish remover.
+Expect this process to take 30 to 45 minutes and always do one hand at a time."